bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

 and widespread use in similar automation solutions.
 It provided the flexibility and functionality I needed without a steep learning curve.
 Kubernetes for Abstraction and Automation

+  Running Kubernetes on the Raspberry Pi might sound like overkill, but it aligns with my goal of configuration as code.
+Kubernetes provides an abstraction layer that allows me to tie in many pre-existing automation tools to handle provisioning and manage the system more effectively.

 By running Kubernetes on the Raspberry Pi, I achieved a level of abstraction that simplifies deployment and management.
 Kubernetes helps automate the